dylanbloodworth/portfolio/content/posts/doom-scroll.md

 +++
 title = 'Doom Scrolling'
 date = 2025-02-05T20:22:08-05:00
-draft = true
+draft = false
 +++

 For better or for worse, it’s hard to refute technology’s influence on our culture.
 Technical innovations in medicine, communication systems, energy, engineering, and AI are just a few fields impacted by tech’s development.
-In fact, this innovation has been observed to be exponential1.
+In fact, this innovation has been observed to be exponential [1](#sources).
 Therefore, significant innovation will occur with higher frequency as current technologies are further developed.
 However, I believe most innovation seeks to benefit corporations, CEOs, and shareholders at the expense of the people.

-An increasingly relevant case of such harm to the people is “doomscrolling”.
-Adapted from the term “doomsurfing”, doomscrolling is the “excessive time online scrolling through news or other content that makes one feel sad, anxious, angry, etc.”2.
-Others, including me, broaden the definition to encapsulate the over-consumption of media on platforms like TikTok, YouTube, or Twitter (fuck you Elon I’m not calling it X).
+An increasingly relevant case of such harm to the people is “doomscrolling.”
+Adapted from the term “doomsurfing”, doomscrolling is the “excessive time online scrolling through news or other content that makes one feel sad, anxious, angry, etc.” [2](#sources).
+Others, including me, broaden the definition to encapsulate the over-consumption of media on platforms like TikTok, YouTube, or Twitter (fuck you Elon I’m not calling it X).not

 ## Why do I Doom Scroll - A narrative of my experiences with social medias